Meet the Board of Directors

 District 8 Director

-Keith Rockeman of Grassy Butte was elected to the District 8 position on the NDFB Board of Directors in 2021.
+Keith Rockeman of Grassy Butte was elected to the District 8 position on the NDFB Board of Directors in 2021 and reelected in 2024 to his second three-year term.
 As the District 8 director, he represents Farm Bureau members in Burke, Divide, McKenzie, Mountrail and Williams counties.

 District 9 Director